-An estimated 1.2 million persons are living with HIV in the United States.
-Of people living with HIV in the United States, about 25 percent are coinfected with hepatitis C virus (HCV), and about 10 percent are coinfected with hepatitis B virus (HBV).
+An estimated 1.2 million persons with HIV live in the United States.
+Of people with HIV in the United States, about 25 percent are coinfected with hepatitis C virus (HCV), and about 10 percent are coinfected with hepatitis B virus (HBV).